How much is the monthly fee? What does it include?

 How many Board Members are there?

-The governing Board of Directors consists of nine (9) members, eight (8) of which are elected by the residents at the Annual HOA Meeting which is held in January.
+The governing Board of Directors consists of nine (9) members, eight (8) of which are elected by the Unit Owners at the Annual HOA Meeting held in January.
 The ninth Board Member is a representative of St. Henry Property Development.
-Currently that Member is Mr. David Glascoe.
+Currently that Member is David Glascoe.

 Is the Cloister really on Leased Land?
 Leasehold Estate Title vs Fee Simple Title